-A globster is an unidentifiable organic mass found washed up on the shoreline of any body of water and they are most frequently studied and written about in the pseudo-scientific field of cryptozoology.
-The word 'globster' was first written in 1962 by Ivan T. Sanderson to describe what became known as 'the Tasmanian Carcass’ of 1960.
+A globster is a term used to describe an unidentifiable organic mass found washed up on the shoreline of any body of water.
+They are most frequently studied and written about in the pseudo-scientific field of cryptozoology and the word 'globster' was first written in 1962 by Ivan T. Sanderson to describe what became known as 'the Tasmanian Carcass’ of 1960.

-Some reports claimed it had “no visible eyes, no defined head, and no apparent bone structure” while others maintained it had “soft, tusk-like protuberances, six soft - fleshy arms and stiff, white bristles covering its body.”
-This particular carcass was identified as a whale by L.E.
+Some reports claim the Tasmanian Carcass it had “no visible eyes, no defined head, and no apparent bone structure” while others maintained it had “soft, tusk-like protuberances, six soft - fleshy arms and stiff, white bristles covering its body.”
+This particular carcass was finally identified as a whale by L.E.
 Wall in the journal Tasmanian Naturalist in 1981, and a later electron microscopy analysis of the collagen fibres confirmed this.

 Globsters are where sea monsters came from!
-Myths and legends often feature gigantic octopuses, which were actually decaying Giant and Colossal squid and/or masses of whale blubber released from decaying whale corpses.
+Myths and legends often feature gigantic octopuses, which were inspired by decaying Giant and Colossal squid and/or masses of whale blubber released from decaying whale corpses.
 They are often incorrectly thought to be dead plesiosaurs which invariably turn out to be the decayed carcasses of basking sharks.
-Others remain unexplained and therein cryptozoologists thrive.
+Others remain unexplained and in these cases cryptozoologists thrive.

 The Stronsay BEAST

-The Stronsay Beast was an enormous globster that washed ashore on the island of Stronsay in the Orkneys, of the north east of Scotland.
+The Stronsay Beast was an enormous globster that washed ashore on the island of Stronsay in Orkney of the north east of Scotland.
 After a vicious storm on 25th September 1808 a local man, John Peace, was fishing at Rothiesholm Head in the southeast of the island.
-It was a grey misty day and he heard seabirds making a commotion closer to the shore.
+It was a 'grey misty day and he heard seabirds making a commotion closer to the shore'.
 He rowed through the fog to take a closer look and found them flocking around an enormous carcass lying on the rocks, which he later reported as “an animal, with a serpent-like body, long neck and three pairs of legs".

-Ten days later the remains of the carcass were washed ashore and rediscovered by George Sherar, another local fisherman.
-Measuring 55 ft (16.8 m) in length, and missing some of its body, The Natural History Society (Wernerian Society) of Edinburgh failed to identify the carcass and after several weeks announced to the worlds media that it was a new species.
+Ten days later the remains of this carcass washed ashore and were rediscovered by George Sherar, another local fisherman.
+Measuring 55 ft (16.8 m) in length, and missing some of its body, scientists at The Natural History Society (Wernerian Society) of Edinburgh failed to identify the carcass and after several weeks announced to the world's media that it was a new species.

 The people of Stronsay were not as surprised as one might have expected them to be.
-The folk of 19th century Orkney were highly superstitious folk.
-For hundreds of years they had told stories of the Nuckalavee - a horse-like demon, the most feared demon of Scotland's Northern isles, which originated in Norse mythology.
+The folk of 19th century Orkney were highly superstitious folk and for hundreds of years they had told stories of the Nuckalavee - a horse-like demon, the most feared demon of Scotland's Northern isles which originated in Norse mythology.
 Even the 16th-century Latin manuscripts of Jo Ben described a sea monster living on Stronsay.
-The Nuckalavee was “kept in confinement during the summer months” by the Mother o' the Sea, an ancient Orcadian oceanic spirit who controlled demons.
+The Nuckalavee was “kept in confinement during the summer months by the Mother o' the Sea" an ancient Orcadian oceanic spirit who controlled such demons.
 Parallels can be drawn with similar malevolent entities in Scottish folklore such as the water kelpie.